Christmas Shoebox Appeal FAQ

 Where do your Christmas Shoeboxes go?

-This year, Team Hope aims to send Shoebox gifts to children in Romania, Transnistria (Moldova), Ukraine, Kosovo, Albania, Burkina Faso, Burundi, Democratic Republic of Congo, Lesotho, eSwatini (Swaziland), Malawi, Kenya and Rwanda.
+This year, Team Hope aims to send Shoebox gifts to children in Romania, Transnistria (Moldova), Ukraine, Albania, Burkina Faso, Burundi, Democratic Republic of Congo, Lesotho, Eswatini, Malawi, Kenya and Rwanda.

 Team Hope will continue to send shoeboxes to Ukraine to children affected by the ongoing war, as long as it remains logistically possible.